 During 10 years at the Fund I led, managed and developed regional teams responsible for assessing and monitoring grants worth approximately £100million p.a., and managed partnerships with the Countryside Agency, English Heritage, National Youth Agency and others.

 I trained in cultural leadership with the Management Centre; Hubert Humphrey Institute of Public Affairs, Minnesota; National School of Government, and Roffey Park Institute.

 Since 2010 I’ve worked as an independent arts and heritage consultant with clients including arts organisations, museums, campaign groups, the National Trust and local councils.
-I now live in Dorset.

-I am a member of the National Lottery Heritage Fund area committee for England: London & South.
-In 2019 I was invited to chair the strategic advisory group for South West Museum Development Programme.
-I'm currently a trustee of award-winning art/architecture/education charity, SPUD, and of Common Ground, champions of local distinctiveness.
-I chair the board of Winchester Poetry Festival of which I was a co-founder.
+Until recently I was a trustee of Winchester Poetry Festival which I co-founded in 2013.
+I currently sit on the National Lottery Heritage Fund area committee for England: London & South and chair the strategic advisory board of South West Museum Development.
+I'm a trustee of Common Ground, champions of local distinctiveness. and chair of the shadow board for ArtfulScribe literature development agency.

-I've published three volumes of poetry: Desire Lines (Arrowhead 2010); The Sisyphus Dog (Worple 2014), and The Blue Tree (Indigo Dreams 2019).
+I'm a widely published poet, author of three volumes of poetry: Desire Lines (Arrowhead 2010); The Sisyphus Dog (Worple 2014), and The Blue Tree (Indigo Dreams 2019). www.stephenboycepoetry.com

 Since 2014 I've lived in the Blackmore Vale in North Dorset.